ignfab/voxatile/docs/usage/parameters/Placeables.md

 Fields:
 - `put`: Placeable to put at given position(s)
 - `at`: Where to put that placeable.
-Can be a single postion, or a box.
+Can be a single position, or a box.

 Boxes are noted as `[x, y, z]` where `x`, `y` and `z` can be an interval noted `start..end` where `start` and `end` are starting and ending value of the interval, or a single coordinate (`5` is equivalent to `5..5`).
 All values are integers.